-For example, the following settings are for printing with rsh, rcp, and ftp: switch to PostScript, feed paper from paper feed tray 1, set the printing amount to 3 sets, and print with the resolution set to 600 dpi (host_name:nphost, file_name:file1).
+For example, the following settings are for printing with rsh, rcp, and ftp: switch to PostScript, feed paper from paper feed tray 1, set the printing amount to 3 sets, and print with the resolution set to 600 dpi (host_name : nphost, file_name : file1).

+'''

-- rsh - % rsh nphost print filetype=postscript,tray=tray1,copies=3,resolution=600 < file1 - rcp - % rcp file1 nphost:filetype=postscript,tray=tray1,copies=3,resolution=600 - ftp ftp> put file1 filetype=postscript,tray=tray1,copies=3,resolution=600
+% rsh nphost print filetype=postscript,tray=tray1,copies=3,resolution=600 < file1

-- ☐ The optional character strings the printer can recognize contain a maximum of 512 bytes. - ☐ The number of available characters used as options is limited, depending on operating systems.
+'''

+'''

+% rcp file1 nphost:filetype=postscript,tray=tray1,copies=3,resolution=600

+'''

+ftp ftp> put file1 filetype=postscript,tray=tray1,copies=3,resolution=600

-- ☐ Multiple options must be separated by commas (,).
-Do not use spaces. - ☐ When the printing file contains the PCL, PJL, PostScript commands control of the option, the command takes priority. - ☐ Enter the option using the lp or lpr command, when the shell script is implemented.
+- □ Multiple options must be separated by commas (,).
+Do not use spaces. - When the printing file contains the PCL, PJL, PostScript commands control of the option, the command takes priority. - Enter the option using the lp or lpr command, when the shell script is implemented.
 The option settings made here are configured as default.
 You must create another printer if you want to change printer option settings.
-For more information about changing the configured option, see p.9 "Deleting the printer". - ☐ When printing with the lp command, use () instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.
+For more information about changing the configured option, see p.8 "Deleting the printer". - □ When printing with the lp command, use () instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.